How to Dress for Your Body Shape

 Build Around Key Pieces

-Start with 3 to 5 key items that work well for your shape, then build outfits around them.
-A capsule wardrobe approach saves money and makes daily styling simpler.
-Take our Capsule Wardrobe Quiz to get personalized recommendations for your lifestyle.
+Start with 3 to 5 items that work for your shape, then build outfits around them.
+This is the capsule wardrobe approach, and it saves both money and morning decision fatigue.
+Our Capsule Wardrobe Quiz gives you a personalized plan based on your shape and lifestyle.

 5